Clearing Snow at Charlie West

 |Downloads:

-This work, Clearing Snow at Charlie West, by SrA Kaden Salmons, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Clearing Snow at Charlie West [Image 14 of 14], by SSgt Alancea Grant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.